Dell-Networking/ansible-role-dellos-vrf/README.md

 Role variables
 --------------

-- Role is abstracted using the variable *ansible_network_os* that can take the dellos9 value
+- Role is abstracted using the variable *ansible_network_os* that can take the dellos9 and dellos10 values
 - If *dellos_cfg_generate* is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable set to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration.